 On Nov.
-6, 2012, Houston voters by a margin of nearly 2-1 approved a $1.89 billion bond to replace and repair 40 schools across the district, including 29 high schools.
+6, 2012, Houston voters approved a $1.89 billion bond, by a margin of nearly 2-1, to replace and repair 40 schools across the district, including 29 high schools.

-The bond program also includes work that will benefit students across the district, including $100 million in technology upgrades, $44.7 million to replace regional field houses and improve athletic facilities, $35 million to renovate middle school restrooms and $17.3 million for safety and security improvements.
+The bond program also includes work that will benefit students across the district, including $100 million in technology upgrades, $44.7 million to replace regional fieldhouses and improve athletics facilities, $35 million to renovate middle school restrooms, and $17.3 million for safety and security improvements.

 Projects funded through the bond program include:

-New campuses for 20 high schools: Austin, Bellaire, Davis, DeBakey, Eastwood, Furr, High School for the Performing and Visual Arts, Jordan, Lamar, Lee, Madison, Milby, North Early College, Sam Houston, Sharpstown, South Early College, Sterling, Washington, Worthing and Yates
+New campuses for 21 high schools: Austin, Bellaire, Davis, DeBakey, Eastwood, Furr, High School for the Performing and Visual Arts, Jordan, Lamar, Lee, Madison, Mickey Leland College Preparatory Academy for Young Men, Milby, North Early College, Sam Houston, Sharpstown, South Early College, Sterling, Washington, Worthing and Yates

-Partially replacing four high schools: Waltrip, Westbury, Young Men’s College Prep Academy, Young Women’s College Prep Academy
+Partially replacing three high schools: Waltrip, Westbury, Young Women’s College Prep Academy

 Converting five elementary schools to K-8 campuses: Garden Oaks Montessori, Mandarin Chinese Language Immersion School, Pilgrim Academy, Wharton Dual Language School, Wilson Montessori